hapijs/hapi/docs/Reference.md

 };
 ```

-#### `plugin.context(context)`
+#### `plugin.bind(bind)`

-Sets a global plugin context used as the default context when adding a route or an extension using the plugin interface (if no
+Sets a global plugin bind used as the default bind when adding a route or an extension using the plugin interface (if no
-explicit context is provided as an option).
-The context object is made available within the handler and extension methods via `this`.
+explicit bind is provided as an option).
+The bind object is made available within the handler and extension methods via `this`.

 ```javascript
 var handler = function (request, reply) {